bahp/pyAMR/docs/source/usage/introduction.rst

-With increasing electronic recording of data, there is a growing interest in the potential secondary use of microbiology records to provide the necessary information to support antimicrobial stewardship programs [20].
-These programs are crucial to guide health care organizations designing evidence-based policies to combat AMR [21, 22].
+With increasing electronic recording of data, there is a growing interest in the potential secondary use of microbiology records to provide the necessary information to support antimicrobial stewardship programs.
+These programs are crucial to guide health care organizations designing evidence-based policies to combat AMR.
 In particular, susceptibility reporting has shown to be a determinant data source to inform empiric antimicrobial therapy selection.

 .. image:: ../../_static/imgs/susceptibility-test-record.png